BIGJRA/BIGJRA.github.io/rejuv.md

     -   Swords Dance

-This is a tough battle as Cassandra has a lot of threats, and if you’re playing as Melia’s team, well, then Serperior, Cinccino and Lycanroc can outspeed your entire team.
+This is a tough battle as Cassandra has a lot of threats, and if you're playing as Melia's team, well, then Serperior, Cinccino and Lycanroc can outspeed your entire team.
 As such you need to leverage your team correctly - for instance, Togekiss can easily dispatch the Shadow Bisharp and Serperior, while Meganium can tank Cinccino and chip Mega